Roasted Butternut Squash Soup

 I love how easy this soup it, and how versatile the toppings/spices in the soup can be.
 We’re keeping it pretty simple for this recipe, and the result is absolutely fantastic.
 I’ll never forget this specific memory from my childhood where I used to go to Wolfgang’s Puck Express, and get the 1/2 sandwich and 1/2 Butternut Squash soup from Universal Studios City Walk.
 That may be super niche (haha!), but it holds such a special memory to me when I used to go with family and friends, and this rendition is inspired by that!

 I always loved the simplicity of the soup (yet packed with flavor and nutrients) there, and as a kid I was really inspired by this soup! (cheesy but so true!)

 My husband also absolutely loves butternut squash soup (and he loved this one! he said it was one of his favorite soups of mine!).
 He also grew up with that same soup from the Express so I feel he holds a lot of nostalgia to that as well.

 When we were both at UCLA, there was also a Wolfgang’s Puck Express also, and us going there together is a memory we now hold together, when we were kids separately having this soup is just super special!

-Ingredients for this butternut squash soup recipe
+Ingredients for this easy butternut squash soup recipe

-Butternut squash: We’re using peeled and cubed butternut squash.
+Whole butternut squash: We’re using peeled and cubed butternut squash.
 But you can alternatively slice in half, seed out and roast with the peel on, then scoop out the flesh to blend for the soup.
 Totally up to you!
 More details on how to roast butternut squash in different ways below!